supercollider/supercollider/README_WINDOWS.md

 The aspects relating to environment settings are relevant for other use cases as well)
 - study the file CMakeCache.txt in the root build folder.
-The quickest way to find the relevant entries is by searching for the library names (readline, sndfile, fftw and Qt5).
+The quickest way to find the relevant entries is by searching for the library names (sndfile, fftw and Qt5).
 Look for paths pointing to headers (include_dir), (import-) libraries, dll's and dll-directories.

 You can change build settings both in CMake-Gui and by editing CMakeCache.txt.